 Join in.
 It's a really interesting hour and a half!

-To find out what live stammering research projects you can take part in, see our Studies Looking For Participants page.
+To find out what live research projects you can take part in, see Take Part In Stammering Research.